-According to the Catholic Tradition, although we celebrate the feast days (the date of death) of the all the saints…, we also celebrate the birthdays of ONLY three persons liturgically – Our Lord Jesus Christ @ Christmas (December 25), John the Baptist (June 24), and that of the Blessed Virgin Mary (September 8).
-Here are my possible explanations:
+According to the Catholic Tradition, we celebrate the feast days (the date of death) of the all the saints, and not their birthdays; however, only the birthdays of three persons are celebrated liturgically – Our Lord Jesus Christ at Christmas (December 25), John the Baptist (June 24), and that of the Blessed Virgin Mary (September 8).
+Why is this so?

 1. The Birth of our Lord Jesus Christ was first celebrated in the Bible by the choirs of angels who gave glory to God that very night: “And suddenly there appeared with the angel a great multitude of the heavenly host, praising God and saying: ‘Glory to God in the highest, and on earth peace to men on whom His favour rests!’
 When the angels had left them and gone into heaven, the shepherds said to one another, ‘Let us go to Bethlehem and see this thing that has happened, which the Lord has made known to us’” (Luke 2:13-15).
 It is no doubt that the birth of Christ has a very rich significance in Christendom; for if Christ had not come, life would indeed be meaningless to us.
 Hence, the Church in her wisdom and guided by the Holy Spirit fixed a special day for this feast.
 This we come to know as Christmas Day (December 25).